 Loyalty cards – like a Buy 10, Get 1 Free Card – that are available at many cafes and restaurants can add up to big savings when eating out.
 Always inquire if a favorite establishment has a loyalty card!

+A classic, tried-and-true way for how to eat out cheap is to use coupons.
 Even pricey restaurants can be affordable with coupons!

 Value Pac coupons that come in the mail often have good coupons for local restaurants.
 The Entertainment Coupon Book (which is often sold by school kids as a fundraiser) is another place to find restaurant savings.